 Msgr.
-Owen F. Campion: Jesus is Lord
+Owen F. Campion: Eternal life is for all

 - « Previous Page